mwittig/node-milight-promise/README.md

 ### Pairing - Link/Unlink Bulbs

 According to my findings a bulb can only be linked to single zone of a v6.0 bridge.
-The link/unlink commands can be used for pairing within a short time window of about three seconds after powering up the bulb.
+The link/unlink commands can be used for pairing within a short time window of about five seconds after powering up the bulb.
 If a bulb has not been paired yet, calling the on() command a few times after powering up the bulb will also link the bulb to the given zone.

+The following visual feedback is provided when pairing full color RGB bulbs:
+ * Flashing red light: The unlink command has been received.
+Flashing will stop after five seconds.
+ * Flashing green light: The link command has been received and pairing is in progress.
+Pairing mode will stop after 5 seconds and light will turn to red.
+ * Constant red light: The bulb is either not linked to a bridge or it has been linked to a zone, but no further command has been received yet.

 ## Notable features for Legacy Bridges